-NHS Choices - Keep weight off
+NHS website - Keep weight off

 The key to reaching your ideal weight and keeping the weight off is to make long-term changes to your diet and lifestyle that you can stick to.

 Stick to lower-calorie eating – to lose weight you might have become used to eating less food.
 If you start increasing your calories, the weight might return.

 Plan ahead – maintain your healthier eating habits regardless of changes in your routine, such as eating out, weekends or holidays.
 By planning ahead, you're less likely to slip up.

 Eat breakfast – research shows breakfast can help people control their weight: it can help you avoid getting too hungry and snacking on unhealthy food in between meals.

 Stay active – if activity helped you lose weight, stick with it and make it part of the new you.
 If you're just starting out, try walking more and build up your activity regime gradually.

 Watch your weight – weigh yourself regularly, like once a week, so you can keep a close eye on any changes to your weight.

 Get support – connect with other people on their weight loss journey on our popular Weight Loss forum on the HealthUnlocked online community.

 Keep it interesting – variety is the spice of life, so if you feel yourself slipping back into your old ways, mix things up a bit: buy a new healthy cookbook, sign up for a fitness challenge, like a 5k fun run.